Key hiring metrics: Useful benchmarks for tech roles

 Interviews per hire

-Our system calculates this metric by taking into account how many calls or interviews hiring teams do before they hire someone.
+Our system calculates this metric by taking into account how many candidates had calls or interviews hiring teams do before they hire someone.
 This can give you valuable insight into how much time you’re spending on interviewing.

 Here are the average numbers by location for all engineering roles: